0xLiyo/IPScanner-Professional/README.md

 ### Smaller terminals

-The interface automatically switches to a compact layout so the dashboard remains inside the visible terminal area instead of overflowing horizontally.
+The dashboard automatically switches to a compact layout so the interface remains within the visible terminal area and avoids horizontal overflow.

 ---

 ## 🎯 Target Formats

-The scanner supports both plain IPv4 addresses and explicit port targets.
+The scanner accepts both plain IPv4 addresses and explicit port targets.

 ### IP address